-A thriving university required a way towards popularity; a way to connect widely.
-Many things can provide that but football offers a much easier way that trying to convince the public that academic research is changing their world for the better.
+A thriving university required a route towards popularity; a way to connect widely.
+Many things can provide that connection but football offers a much easier way than trying to convince the public that academic research is changing their world for the better.
 I have some sympathy with this view – universities are complex whenever you try to narrow the mission too much you risk losing much of what makes them special.
 (Not that changes can’t, and shouldn’t, be made).

 Despite being willing to see the benefit of the credit unit the authors conclude that it isn’t worth fighting to maintain.
 Better to work on getting something superior, that gives the ability to transfer while better relating to what we actually care about.
 This is very hard, but a task worth trying.

 For more on academia see here.

 Read: Mark Garrett Cooper and John Marx (2018) Media U: How the need to win audiences has shaped higher education, Columbia University Press